julianeon/julianeon/product_support.md

 My guiding principles are simple: be kind and solve problems thoroughly.

 Being kind means really listening to what customers are saying.
 It acknowledges that when things go wrong, it can be frustrating.
 It means reassuring the customer that we're here to help without losing our friendly tone (or temper).
-Whatever happens, it's important to be on their side.
+Whatever happens, it's important for the user to feel we're on their side.

 Solving problems means giving the customer what they asked for: a real, viable, solution.
 A good solution isn't just technically correct; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other extreme, unnecessary detail.